evanyans/evanyans/README.md

-hi i'm evan, i study computer science at the University of Waterloo and business administration at Wilfrid Laurier University.
+hi i'm evan, i study computer science at the university of waterloo and business administration at wilfrid laurier university.

 currently working on a <a href="https://github.com/evanyans/racing-line-simulation">racing line simulator</a> using ml agents.